Assessment And Placement Test

 The purpose of the placement test is to understand which course level may be appropriate for you.
 All students have the option to take the placement test.
 Your test results will assist you and your counselor to select appropriate classes.
 For instructions on how to sign-up to take the placement test, please visit the Assessment Center website.

-- English/ESOL and Math placement results, for the purpose of course placement and prerequisite skill level assessment, do not expire and remain valid indefinitely.
-If however, a significant amount of time has passed since the English or ESOL test was completed, a student may elect to repeat the placement test to secure an accurate assessment of current skill level.
+- English, ESOL, and Math placement results, for the purpose of course placement and prerequisite skill level assessment, do not expire and remain valid indefinitely.
+If however, a significant amount of time has passed since the English or ESOL placement was completed, a student may elect to repeat the placement test to secure an accurate assessment of the current skill level.

 - If a student does not accept the recommended placement, he/she may retake the same placement test two additional times within a one-year period.